 For further information on the scheme please click here to read our brochure: DofE

-Chloe Turnbull, who has rcently achieved her Gold award, recently gave a speech to VIP’s at Wentworth Golf Club.
+Chloe Turnbull, Surrey D of E Ambassador, ex student and member of staff , gave a speech to VIPs at Wentworth Golf Club.
 Click the link here to listen to it.

 “I enjoy Duke of Edinburgh training because it is really fun and interesting.
 The teachers are really nice and kind.
 D of E is a great thing to learn.”